Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 Fascinating Facts:

-• The reef is home to a whopping 500 fish species, a rainbow of corals (1,400 documented species of flora and fauna, to be exact), and more sea creatures than you can count (17 of which are endangered).
+• The reef is home to a whopping 500 different fish species, a rainbow of corals (1,400 species of flora and fauna, to be exact), and more sea creatures than you can count (17 of which are endangered).

 • As a UNESCO World Heritage Site, the Belize Barrier Reef stands as a testament to Belize’s dedication to preserving its natural wonders.
-Recognizing this commitment, UNESCO’s decision in June 2018 to remove the reef from the World Heritage in Danger list marked a significant achievement in the ongoing efforts to protect and sustain this ecological marvel for future generations.

 Belize has the most beautiful coral I have ever seen!